AxisCommunications/acap-native-sdk-examples/vdostream/README.md

 # A vdo stream based ACAP application on an edge device

-This README file explains how to build an ACAP application that uses the vdostream API.
+This README file explains how to build an ACAP application that uses:

+- the [Video capture API (VDO)](https://developer.axis.com/acap/api/native-sdk-api/#video-capture-api-vdo) to fetch frames from e.g. a camera.

 Together with this README file, you should be able to find a directory called app.
 That directory contains the "vdoencodeclient" application source code which can easily be compiled and run with the help of the tools and step by step below.

+This example illustrates two different ways of retrieving video frames from VDO.

+- Snapshot, if only one video frame is wanted the vdo_stream_snapshot API is convenient.
+Typically used for JPEG or AVIF.
+- Continously capturing video frame from the VDO service.

-This example illustrates how to continuously capture frames from the vdo service, access the received buffer contents as well as the frame metadata.
+When a video buffer is retrieved, access the received buffer contents as well as the frame metadata.
 Captured frames are logged in the Application log.

 ## Getting started